YuyanBao/DafnyR/readme.md

+# This is the new verion of DanyR, which is adapted from Dafny (4.23.2019).
+It is still at the stage of active development.

 # DafnyR
 DafnyR is an experimental tool for sequential program specification and verification.
 It is a variant of Dafny and is inspired by region logic.
 DafnyR preserves most of the features of Dafny Language.
 DafnyR is built on a fine-grained region logic and allows one to use several styles of specification frame properties in sequential programs: dynamic frames, region logic and separation logic.